-A: The ties between France and Mayotte are older and closer than those between France and the other islands of the Comoros archipelago.
+A: The ties between France and Mayotte are older and closer than those with the other islands of the Comoros archipelago.
 Mayotte became an official French colony in June 1843.
 In 1846, slavery was abolished there.
-The three other islands in the Comoros archipelago became French protectorates forty years later.
-Grande Comore signed a protectorate agreement in 1886, Anjouan in 1887, and Mohéli in 1892.
+Forty years later, the three other islands in the archipelago, Grande Comore, Anjouan and Mohéli, became French protectorates (with agreements in 1886 for Grande Comore, in 1887 for Anjouan, and 1892 for Mohéli).
 They only became colonies in 1912, 70 years after Mayotte.

-Between 1912 and 1946, Mayotte and the three islands of Comoros were grouped with Madagascar under the Act of 25 July 1912 to form the Madagascar and Dependencies colony.
+From 1912 to 1946, Mayotte and the three Comorian islands were grouped with Madagascar under the Act of 25 July 1912 to form the Madagascar and Dependencies colony.

 In 1946, the Comoros archipelago became a French overseas territory with its capital in Dzaoudzi, Mayotte.
 The Territorial Assembly of the Comoros was founded, with representatives from all four islands.
 The territory maintained close ties with Madagascar.

-In 1958, Mayotte and the three other islands in the Comoros archipelago adopted different institutional approaches.
+In 1958, Mayotte, Grande Comore, Anjouan and Mohéli adopted different institutional approaches.
 At its 11 December 1958 session, the Territorial Assembly of the Comoros opted to maintain its status as a French overseas territory, with 25 votes for and four against.
 The four dissenting votes were from Mayotte, which wished to become a French overseas department.
 In 1968, each island set up its own institutions.
-From this point onwards, each island managed its own affairs through a constituency council, which voted on a budget, tax rate and taxes.
+From this point onwards, each island managed its own affairs through a constituency council, which voted on its own budget, tax rate and taxes.